ringcentral/ringcentral-api-docs/docs/video/client-sdk/index.md

 {! docs/video/beta-notice.md !}

+??? info "RingCentral Video Client SDK will be a paid product"
+    During the beta and/or during development of your application, the RingCentral Client SDK is free to use.
+However, once the product is GA, the RCV Client SDK will be a paid product.
+Developers will be charged on a participant minute basis.
+In addition, the RCV Client SDK makes use of RingCentral's Artificial Intelligence APIs which may have costs of their own.
+If you have any questions, please reach out to us via [rcv-partners@ringcentral.com](mailto:rcv-partners@ringcentral.com).

 <div class="jumbotron pt-1">
   <h3 class="h3 display-5">Build highly customized meeting and video applications!</h3>
   <p class="lead">The RingCentral Video Client SDKs are designed to help developers in creating applications that utilize RingCentral Video in highly customized and deeply integrated video and other real-time commuication experiences.
 The following Video Client SDKs are available in the following languages:</p>